 One of the theories on why NEC develops holds that in preemies the intestinal barrier is not strong enough to defend against bacteria that lives in the gut.
 Findings from Dr. Hunter’s lab explain what makes the intestinal wall porous and vulnerable to bacteria, which causes inflammation and intestinal tissue damage characteristic of NEC.
 These insights will help develop treatments to strengthen the intestinal barrier in premature babies.

 The study used animal models, cell lines and human intestinal samples, which allowed Dr. Hunter and colleagues to confirm that their findings are relevant to patients.

 “In our lab, we always try to incorporate human tissue in studies, in order to see if our discoveries in animal models apply to people,” says Dr. Hunter.
 “We are very grateful to families who participate in these studies with us.
 This is one of the important ways we can move forward in understanding NEC and developing treatment.”

-Dr. Hunter will present this research at the NEC Symposium on June 2 in Ann Arbor, Michigan.
-The conference, which brings together researchers and families, is hosted by the NEC Society, a clinician-family collaborative.
+Dr. Hunter presented this research at the recent NEC Symposium in Ann Arbor, Michigan.
+The conference, which brought together researchers and families, was hosted by the NEC Society, a clinician-family collaborative.